Do you want a brand-name guitar within your budget?

 You’ve Earned the Right to be Picky!

-In this price range, you’re going to see brands compete against each other with decently-sized margins.
+In this price range of under $1000, you’re going to see brands compete against each other with decently-sized margins.
 You can be enticed by a world-class brand, but then you could have everything you want from a slightly inferior brand.

 To avoid buyer’s remorse, ensure you’re specific about the features you want.
 Whether it be size, sonic projection, or the electronics, you’ve earned the right to be picky with your acoustic electric guitar – you’re going to spend a grand!